corda/corda-docs/content/en/docs/cenm/1.4/upgrade-notes.md

 ### Change in setting `subZoneID` in Signing Service configurations

-It worth noting that subZoneID in Signer(SMR) configuration now set in a different way:

 In CENM 1.3 (and older versions), `subZoneID` was defined in Signing Service configurations as part of the service location alias (`serviceLocationAlias`), as shown below:

 ```